Green Dealflow » The Green Dealflow blog » Mistakes PV Developers Make – And How To Avoid Them

 Inadequate Preliminary Assessments: A Costly Oversight

-One of the top mistakes PV developers make is failing to conduct a thorough preliminary project assessments, which covers both site assessment and feasibility studies.
+One of the top mistakes PV developers make is failing to conduct a thorough preliminary project assessment, which covers both site assessment and feasibility studies.
 This critical step ensures that the chosen location is suitable for Solar PV installations and can significantly impact project timelines and costs.

 • Tip: Perform a comprehensive site evaluation and feasibility study, considering factors like soil quality, shading, and proximity to transmission lines.
 We cover these things in a more in-depth way in our guide on solar project development.